British Army during the French Revolutionary and Napoleonic Wars: Peninsular War

 In January 1812, Wellesley captured Ciudad Rodrigo after a surprise move.
 On 6 April, he then stormed Badajoz, another strong fortress, which the British had failed to carry on an earlier occasion.
 There was heavy fighting with very high casualties and Wellesley ordered a withdrawal, but a diversionary attack had gained a foothold by escalade and the main attack through the breaches was renewed.
 The fortress was taken, at great cost (over 5000 British casualties), and for three days the army sacked and pillaged the town in undisciplined revenge.
 Soon after the assault on Badajoz, Wellesley (now raised to the peerage as Marquess Wellington) marched into northern Spain.
 For a month the British and French armies marched and counter-marched against each other around Salamanca.

 On 22 July, Wellington took advantage of a momentary French dispersion and gained a complete victory at the Battle of Salamanca.
 After occupying Madrid, Wellington unsuccessfully besieged Burgos.
 In October, the army retreated to Portugal.
 This "Winter Retreat" bore similarities to the earlier retreat to Corunna, as it suffered from poor supplies, bitter weather and rearguard action.
 In spring 1813, Wellington resumed the offensive, leaving Portugal and marching northwards through Spain, dropping the lines of communication to Lisbon and establishing new ones to the Spanish ports on the Bay of Biscay.
 At the Battle of Vitoria the French armies were routed, disgorging an enormous quantity of loot, which caused the British troops to abandon the pursuit and break ranks to plunder.
 Wellington's troops subsequently defeated French attempts to relieve their remaining fortresses in Spain.

-During the autumn and winter, they forced the French defensive lines in the Pyrenees and crossed into France, winning the Battle of Nivelle, the Battle of Nive and the Battle of Orthez in February 1814.
-In France, the discipline of Wellington's British and Portuguese troops was far superior to that of the Spanish, and even that of the French, thanks to plentiful supplies delivered by sea.
+During the autumn and winter, they forced the French defensive lines in the Pyrenees and crossed into France, winning the Battle of Nivelle, the Battle of Nive and the Battle of Orthez in February 1814.In France, the discipline of Wellington's British and Portuguese troops was far superior to that of the Spanish, and even that of the French, thanks to plentiful supplies delivered by sea.

-On 31 March 1814, allied armies entered Paris, and Napoleon abdicated on 6 April.
-The news was slow to reach Wellington, who fought the indecisive Battle of Toulouse on 10 April.
+On 31 March 1814, allied armies entered Paris, and Napoleon abdicated on 6 AprilThe news was slow to reach Wellington, who fought the indecisive Battle of Toulouse on 10 April.
 Once peace agreements had finally been settled, the army left the Peninsula.
 The infantry marched to Bordeaux for transportation to their new postings (several to North America).
 Many Spanish wives and girlfriends were left behind, to general distress.
 The cavalry rode through France to Boulogne and Calais.